riddheshsutar/uber-clone-infrastructure/README.md

-# 🚕 Uber Clone Infrastructure using AWS & Terraform
+# 🚕 Terraform Infrastructure using AWS & Terraform

 > **Fully automated AWS infrastructure setup for Uber-like applications using Terraform Infrastructure as Code (IaC).**